Ed Stevens, DBA

 )

-TNS will look in your tnsnames.ora for an entry called ‘larry’.
+TNS will look in tnsnames.ora for an entry called ‘larry’.
 Finding it, a request is sent through the normal OS network stack to (PORT = 1521) on (HOST = myhost) using (PROTOCOL = TCP), asking for a connection to (SERVICE_NAME = curley).
 Notice where it got this information from the entry in the tnsnames file.
 (This entry is known as the “connect identifier”.)
 Also notice that what is going on here is the resolution of an alias (“larry”) to an actual destination.
 In this respect the tnsnames.ora file serves the same purpose for sqlnet as the OS’s “hosts” file serves for the standard network stack.
+Or for a less technical analogy, it serves the same purpose as your telephone directory, where the the name of “larry” would be associated with the routing information (telephone number) needed by the telephone network.

-Where is (HOST = myhost) on the network?
-When the request gets passed from TNS to the standard network stack, the name ‘myhost’ will get resolved to an IP address, either via a local ‘hosts’ file, via DNS, or possibly other less used mechanisms.
-You can also hard-code the ip address (HOST = 123.456.789.101) in the tnsnames.ora.
+All network routing is done by IP address, but all we have provided here is a host name of “myhost” Where is “myhost”) on the network?
+When the request gets passed from TNS to the standard network stack, the name ‘myhost’ will get resolved to an IP address, either via a local ‘hosts’ file or a DNS server.
+You can also hard-code the ip address (HOST = 123.456.789.101) in the tnsnames.ora but for ease of maintenance this is not recommended.

-Once the ip address is determined, the standard networking process delivers the message to the designated port (PORT = 1521) on the designated host/ip address.
-Hopefully, there is an Oracle database listener on “myhost” configured to listen on the specified port, and that listener knows about SERVICE_NAME = curley.
+Once the ip address is determined, the standard networking process delivers the message to the designated port (PORT = 1521) at the specified ip address.
+Hopefully, there is an Oracle database listener process at that address and configured to listen on the specified port, and that listener knows about SERVICE_NAME=curley.
 If so, the listener will spawn a server process to act as the intermediary between your client and the database instance.
-Communication to that server process will be on a different port, selected by the listener.
+Communication to that server process will be on a different port, selected by the listener and communicated back to the client.
 At that point the listener is out of the process and continues to await other connection requests coming in on its configured port.

 What can go wrong?